 When having a morning flight, there’s always the question of whether it’s better to stay at a hotel near the airport or should you stay in the city.
 My best answer to this question is an emphatic, “It’s Complicated.”

 I know, you’re thinking what a cop-out that is.
 You wanted me to tell you what to do.
 If you’ve read any of my posts, you should know I’m not going to tell anyone what to do.
-What I will do is give you some of the questions you need to ask to make the best decision based your situation and throw in some examples we’ve been in and what we’ve learned from the choices we’ve made.
+What I will do is give you some of the questions you need to ask to make the best decision based on your situation and throw in some examples we’ve been in and what we’ve learned from the choices we’ve made.

 Yeah, my dad and his wife’s travel agent booked them a non-refundable room at the Best Western Incheon Airport before they talked to me and I would have booked them a room at the Grand Hyatt instead.

-While we’re not here to question their taste in hotels, was it a good idea for them to stay at the airport or should have they found a room for the night in Seoul?
+While we’re not here to question their taste in hotels, was it a good idea for them to stay at the airport, or should they have found a room for the night in Seoul?

 In their case, staying at the airport made sense.
 Here’s why: